Ideological Conformity on Campus and in American Society

 The Civic Discourse Project (2022-2023)

-In this panel discussion, you will hear from the three media representatives on whether the mainstream media produce ideological conformity.
+In this panel discussion, Batya Ungar-Sargon, Megan McArdle, and Jason Nichols discussed whether the mainstream media produce ideological conformity.
 According to some national commentators, some of the major media outlets are led by a progressive bias which they believe might be anti-democratic and a danger to American Democracy.
 This lecture was presented on Oct.
 24, 2022.

 Through our Civic Discourse Project, the school is able to bring in top minds in civics, academics and public thought for in-person dialogues.
 Not only are all of these public talks free and open to the public, but they are also available for viewing on our website.
 To be informed when new videos are available, sign up for our newsletter and subscribe to our Youtube channel.